certik/hermes2d/doc/src/tutorial.rst

 elasticity equations, since it has a slightly different meaning (see example `08-system <http://hpfem.org/hermes2d/doc/src/tutorial.html#systems-of-equations>`_).

-It is worth noticing how the exact and approximate errors are calculated:
+The exact error is for us the maximum of the relative errors of the two solution components:

 ::